testmycode/tmc-sandbox/README.markdown

 ## Webservice ##

 There's a simple Rack webservice under `web/`.

-It implements the following protocol.
+The service implements the following protocol.

-`POST /`
+`POST /tasks.json`
 Expects multipart formdata with these parameters:

 - **file**: task file as plain tar file